Derinzed/MetalFury-DevBlog/about.md

 - Editors, debuggers, visualizers, profilers—these are part of the engine, not accessories.
 - Tooling must consume the same APIs the game does.
 No hidden backdoors.
 - The editor is the first game an engine should produce.
+- If a tool reveals a limitation, the engine must evolve to meet it

 > “If a system can’t be inspected, it can’t be trusted.
 If it can’t be edited, it can’t be improved.”